Guide to Growing Buckwheat – 9 Reasons to Love This Plant

 4. Buckwheat is edible

 In and of itself, it can be a crop for gardeners who have the patience to process it.
 Ripe buckwheat seeds easily fall off the plant.
-Once the chaff is removed, use a grain mill to turn the seeds into flour.
+Once the chaff is removed, use a grain mill to turn the seeds into buckwheat flour.
 If you don’t want to mill the buckwheat into flour, you can grow buckwheat microgreens.

 Planting buckwheat with kale together in a garden